Rochester, Massachusetts: Government

 Rochester is represented by state Senator Michael Rodrigues (D-Westport) as a part of the First Bristol and Plymouth District of the Massachusetts Senate and by state Representative Mark Sylvia (D-Fairhaven) as a part of the Tenth Bristol District of the Massachusetts House of Representatives.
 The town is patrolled by the Rochester Police Department and is also in the service area of the Seventh (Bourne) Barracks of Troop D of the Massachusetts State Police.

 On the national level, Rochester is a part of Massachusetts's 9th congressional district, and is currently represented by William R. Keating.
 The state's senior member of the United States Senate is Elizabeth Warren.
 The junior senator is Ed Markey.

 The town uses the open town meeting form of government, led by a board of selectmen.
 The town hall is located at the Town Common along Route 105.
 The town's police department, post office and the Joseph H. Plumb Memorial Library (a part of the SAILS Library Network) are located nearby.
 The fire department is located closer to the geographic center of town.
 The town's Highway Department is located near Varella Corner, and is responsible for snow removal and road upkeep.

 In 2012, the town adopted a "Right-to-Farm" bylaw which "encourages the pursuit of agriculture, promotes agriculture-based economic opportunities, and protects farmlands within the Town of Rochester by allowing agricultural uses and related activities".

+Like most of the South Coast region, Rochester is rather conservative.
+Donald Trump won 56% of the vote in Rochester in the 2024.
+John Kerry is, to date, the last Democrat to win the town in a presidential election.